 The Remarkable Ease of Local Window Blind Repair

 With Mini Blinds, the slats are thinner – generally either 0.5”, 1”, or 1.5”.
-These slats stack atop one another when the blinds are raised.
+These slats stack on top one another when the blinds are raised.
 When you lower the Mini Blinds, they can tilt up or down.
 There are tilt mechanisms which make it possible for these blinds to shift when lowered.
-Sometimes the repairs required for mini blinds are on the strings you pull to raise and lower the blinds.
+Sometimes the repairs required for mini window blinds are on the strings you pull to raise and lower the blinds.
 We can swap out those strings easily if they ever snap or become tangled.